Mean Arterial Pressure Calculator

 This calculator is for educational purposes only.
 MAP values should be interpreted by qualified healthcare professionals.

 Mean Arterial Pressure (MAP) represents the average pressure in the arteries during one cardiac cycle.
-It is a better indicator of tissue perfusion than systolic or diastolic pressure alone.
+It is a critical hemodynamic parameter that provides a better indicator of tissue perfusion than systolic or diastolic pressure alone.
+MAP is essential for ensuring adequate blood flow to vital organs including the brain, heart, and kidneys.

 A MAP of at least 60 mmHg is generally considered necessary to maintain adequate tissue perfusion to vital organs.
-In critically ill patients, a MAP target of 65-70 mmHg is often recommended.
+In critically ill patients, a MAP target of 65-70 mmHg is often recommended to ensure sufficient oxygen delivery to tissues.
+Values below this threshold can lead to organ hypoperfusion and potential organ failure.

 Calculation Formula